Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-The Staff of Whitaker Funeral Home is honored to support and serve the family of Mr. Kwasie Lamont Williams with Dignity, Respect and Integrity.
+The Staff of Whitaker Funeral Home is honored to support the Akridge family with Dignity, Respect and Integrity.

-To plant a beautiful memorial tree in memory of Kwasie Lamont Williams, please visit our Tree Store.
+To plant a beautiful memorial tree in memory of Stella Akridge, please visit our Tree Store.